JamesWood97/James-Wood-Option-valuation/README.md

 main.py contains the main function and functions for getting user input.
 It asks the user for various parameters for the option selected and the method for valuing the option

-option.py contains a option class, that contains the attributes of an option (spot price, strike price, volitility of the underlying, any barriers etc)
+option.py contains a option class, that contains the attributes of an option (spot price, strike price, volatility of the underlying, any barriers etc)

-knomial.py contains a function for valuing a given option using a specified tree method.
+tree.py contains a function for valuing a given option using a specified tree method.
 Takes an option object as an input

 fintiedifference.py contains a Finite difference object that can be passed option parameters to estimate the value of an option using various finite difference methods.
 Takes an option object as an input

-monte carlo.py contains methods for valuing options using the monte carlo method.
+montecarlo.py contains methods for valuing options using the monte carlo method.
 Takes an option object as an input

 finance.py contains an assortment of mathematical functions used by the other modules, as well as functions for exact option valuation where applicable